-K. Incident Reports
+M. Incident Reports

-In the event of any accident or injury at the clinical site involving the student or patient/client who is receiving care from a student, the Student Physical Therapist should follow the clinic site policies and procedures for reporting the incident.
-In addition, the student should complete the UAB Incident Report Form posted on Canvas and fax/scan/email to the DCE.
+In the event of any accident or injury at the clinical education site involving the student or patient/client who is receiving care from a student, the student should follow the clinical education site's policies and procedures for reporting the incident.
+In addition, the student should complete the UAB Incident Report Form posted on Exxat and fax/scan/email to the DCE/ADCE.
 Department of Physical Therapy fax number is 205-975-7787.
 Students should maintain HIPAA compliance when completing an incident report on a patient/client.
-Students must phone or email the DCE the day of the accident/injury to describe the incident and notify the DCE of what, if any, consequences occurred due to the incidence.
+They should list the name of the clinical education site in lieu of the patient's information.
+Students must phone the DCE/ADCE the day of the accident/injury to describe the incident and notify the DCE/ADCE of what, if any, consequences occurred due to the incidence.